-I am a Lecturer in the School of Politics and International Relations at the Australian National University.
+I am a Senior Lecturer in the School of Politics and International Relations at the Australian National University.
 I research and teach in the field of international relations, at the intersection of international political economy and international security.
-My major research interests focus on economic statecraft, the foundations of economic interdependence (particularly between China and its economic partners), and the mechanisms through which trade and investment links can affect states’ security and foreign policies.
+My major research interests focus on geoeconomics (or what used to be thought of as economic statecraft), grand strategy in the context of power transitions and international order, and the Indo-Pacific region.

 The issue areas covered by my published research include:

 - “Debt trap diplomacy” and Chinese economic statecraft in Sri Lanka

 - How East Asian states navigate relations between the US and China through hedging strategies

 - Sino-US technology competition and great power rivalry